 - Searching for literature / Munin

 - EndNote/Using references databases and how to use them in Word

 - Preparation for laboratory work

 - Web page for Master students at NCFS

 The first semester consists of compulsory courses.
 See the menu "Programme structure" for course details.

 In the second semester the student has various subject choices.
 Alternatively, this semester may be used for an exchange visit.

-The master's thesis (60 credits/ECTS) is written during the third and fourth semesters and is based on supervised experimental work. it is also possible to start the Master's thesis in the second semester (10 STP) and combine it with one elective course (10 STP) in the third semester.
+The master's thesis (60 credits/ECTS) is written during the third and fourth semesters and is based on supervised experimental work. it is also possible to start the Master's thesis in the second semester (10 Credits and combine it with one elective course (10 Credits) in the third semester.

-HMS-0500, the compulsory safety course for laboratory work, must be taken by all students who carry out lab work.
+HMS-0501 (web-module), HMS-0502 (first aid, practical course), HMS-0504 (web-module), the compulsory safety course for laboratory work, must be taken by all students who carry out lab work.
 The compulsory parts of this multi-module course are taken online.
 The first aid part requires physical attendance.
-Students must fulfill the compulsory online modules before the semester starts to have access to the laboratory wings.
+Students must fulfill the compulsory online modules as soon as the semester starts to have access to the laboratory wings.
 There are no credits for this course.
-Registration for HMS-0500 web-modules.